tkim473/local-courts/README.md

 # local-courts
 An html file that displays the playability of local tennis courts based on precipitation probability, wind speed, and temperature.
+Should update at 1320zulu every day.